FLY-Coders/Fly-Website/README.md

   We are using the services of the *Netlify* platform, a model of cloud computing service that enables the use of an agile and resource-rich platform for the creation of websites and custom applications.

   There are currently two FLY Website applications online, the development environment and the production environment.
-  The development environment is geared towards testing new implementations in order to maintain greater version control to control the stability of the production environment.
+  The development environment is geared towards testing new implementations in order to maintain greater version control to guarantee the stability of the production environment.

 - [Development environment](https://dev-flycoders.netlify.app)